-Here are three spice combinations that have helped to reduce the need for salt for those trying to cut down on salt.
-It can take 4 weeks for taste buds to adapt to a low sodium diet.
-During that time these combinations can help provide enough flavor to avoid the flat taste so many notice when salt is missing.
+Here are three spice combinations to help reduce the need for salt.
+For those trying to cut down on salt, it can take 4 weeks for taste buds to adapt to a low sodium diet.
+During that time these combinations can help.
+They provide enough flavor to avoid the flat taste so many notice when salt is missing.

 First Spice Combination

-A rub of olive oil, smoked paprika, cherry extract, smokehouse pepper and coffee extract can be used on beef, pork, poultry, or fish to enhance the natural flavor.
-Of course, be sure the meat was not injected with salt for a longer shelf life at the store.
+A rub of olive oil, smoked paprika, cherry extract, smokehouse pepper and coffee extract.
+Use it on beef, pork, poultry, or fish to enhance the natural flavor.
+Of course, be sure the meat was not injected with salt.
+Salt injection is done to give a longer shelf life at the store.
 In addition to avoiding sodium, the spices will provide some potassium and monounsaturated fat.
-You will be enhancing your potassium to sodium ratio, and the olive oil will allow the potassium to do its magic more easily.
+You will be enhancing your potassium to sodium ratio.
+And the olive oil allows the potassium to do its magic more easily.

 Second Spice Combination

 Another great combination is olive oil with garlic powder mixed in.
-If you add some balsamic vinegar, you will be getting the combination that many Italian restaurants serve with their Italian bread.
-Just be sure that, if you use it on bread, that the bread is low sodium.
-This combination can be used on multiple other foods also, such as pasta, salads, and veggies.
+If you add some balsamic vinegar, you get the combination that many Italian restaurants serve with their Italian bread.
+If you use it on bread, be sure the bread is low sodium.
+Use this combination on multiple other foods also, such as pasta, salads, and veggies.

 Third Spice Combination

 A marinade rounds out the trio.
 Combine lime juice, garlic powder, black pepper, smoked paprika, honey and onion powder to add flavor to any meat.
 Soaking overnight will work it well into the meat.

 Of course, you can combine your other favorite flavors.
 Or leave out flavors you don't care for.
 But these are tried and true.

 There you have it.
 Three great spice combinations to help you as you transition to a diet that will improve your potassium to sodium ratio and eliminate hypertension.